Indeed, the buck is back for our three today on the EIB Open Line Friday.

 Somebody connected to somebody in the Saudi government should have known, would have known, did know, you tell me what was going on here.

-I mean, uh imagine if instead of just you know relying on Lois Lerner to not come after you for your Tea Party group's tax returns, you also had to sit on Sunday and listen to her tell you about, you know, how to achieve the how to achieve uh everlasting life.
+I mean, imagine if instead of just relying on Lois Lerner to not come after you for your Tea Party group's tax returns, you also had to sit on Sunday and listen to her tell you about how to achieve everlasting life.

-Uh if you had government employees who were the ones telling you how uh how you can get into heaven, how you can get into paradise.
+I think it would be a weird state of affairs, to put it mildly, if you had government employees who were the ones telling you how you can get into heaven, how you can get into paradise.

 And there should be some sense of accountability.

-Um then we get to the FBI side of this, and you know, you always have to be mindful of not doing the sort of Monday morning quarterbacking thing uh where you say, well, the FBI, all these dots, it's a lot easier to connect dots when you know what the end result's gonna look like.
+And you always have to be mindful of not doing the sort of Monday morning quarterbacking thing where you say, well, the FBI, all these dots.

 So to go in reverse, okay, there were things that were missed.

-There were certainly uh that there was certainly some I think there's it's clear based on the 9-11 Commission report that was already released that there were lapses here.
+I think it's clear based on the 9-11 Commission report that was already released that there were lapses here.

 I mean, it's a massive intelligence failure, no question.

-But even specifically within uh within FBI, there are people who have made a very compelling case that this should have been uncovered before the uh terrorist mass murder and catastrophe of the September eleventh attack 2001.
+But even specifically within FBI, there are people who have made a very compelling case that this should have been uncovered before the terrorist mass murder and catastrophe of the September 11th attack, 2001.

 But that Saudi Arabia's special status as an ally might in any way have limited our federal agencies and our intelligence services' ability to look into possible leads is something we also need to know about.

-Um, but if the situation was such that people were worried that they would come under assault from the inside from their superiors, from the top of the bureaucratic food chain at FBI or elsewhere, if they spoke up because you can't upset the Saudis.
+But if the situation was such that people were worried that they would come under assault from the inside, from their superiors, from the top of the bureaucratic food chain at FBI or elsewhere, if they spoke up, because you can't upset the Saudis.

 And look, Saudis have a lot of influence in this country.

-There's uh some very prominent uh Saudi investors in universities and elsewhere.
+There's some very prominent Saudi investors in universities and elsewhere.

 I mean, you know, the Saudis have both political sway as well as other means of making their displeasure known.